Workflow automation overview

 After creating an automation, build your workflow by adding and connecting nodes:

-1. The Trigger node is automatically placed at the start.
-You can replace the default trigger node.
+1. Start with a Trigger node.
+You can replace the set trigger node.

 2. Click the + icon after the Trigger to open the node selector